RogerCronin/RogerCronin.github.io/readme.md

 ## Twitch Tetris

 Twitch Tetris seized my school by storm freshman year.
-That is, until it was blocked by school admins.
+That was until a mass-blocking by school admins.
 I took it upon myself to port it to my website (and then spruce it up a bit cause I'm not a thief).
 I emailed the original creator and he was like "sure buddy" so it's allowed, too.

 ## Russian Roulette